vvzen/parse-exr-header/README.md

 That's why I've written this very small python module (currently ~360 LOCs) that simply reads the header of an exr file, according to the official EXR documentation available here: https://www.openexr.com/documentation/openexrfilelayout.pdf

 # Dependencies
+Optional, for tests:
 pytest==4.2.0

+# Install
+This script is not packaged in any fancy way.
+Just grab the `parse_metadata.py` and put it wherever you want.
+Maybe in the future I'll add a small cli and package everything properly.

 # Tests
 I'm not a TDD guy (yet) - so there are very few tests.
 I'm planning to write more of them as soon as I can breathe a little.
 You can run tests by typing: `pytest` from the root dir of this repo.

+You will need also the git submodule that contains all the exr images, so you need to clone the repo like this:

+`git clone --recurse-submodules git@github.com:vvzen/parse-exr-header.git`

 # PR & Bugs
 Fill free to submit Pull Requests if you notice anything wrong.
 I'm more than happy to merge them and adapt them to my coding style (which is just PEP8 stuff with some additional things like lowercase functions args in order to distinguish arguments from variables inside the scope of a function - very useful in my opinion and blog post coming soon).